In this article

 Material: Open-cell foam | Thickness and density: 2-inch | Care instructions: Spot clean| Trial period and warranty: 100-night sleep trial, 3-year limited warranty

 If your mattress is too firm for your liking or has become less comfortable over time, adding the two-inch Tuft & Needle mattress topper can give it a boost.
 This topper is made of cushiony, bouncy open-cell foam that is designed to respond to your body’s movement and offer pressure relief while allowing air to circulate so that the topper is less likely to trap your body heat.
-Since this one is made of a slab of foam, it is designed to be soft and cushioned versus the dense fluffiness of the Coop Sleep Goods topper.
+Since it is made of a slab of foam, it won’t have the dense fluffiness of the Coop Sleep Goods topper, but provides a smoother look and feel overall.
 The poly-blend cover adds an extra-soft and cooling layer, but it is not removable, meaning the entire topper can only be spot cleaned.

 Best latex mattress topper